zoltaniv/mail/README.md

 # mail
 The email project is a mail client that uses an API to send and receive emails.
-(The solution to the fourth practical task of the course "Web programming with Python and JavaScript CS50")
+This app is just a single page that uses JavaScript to control the user interface (The solution to the fourth practical task of the course "Web programming with Python and JavaScript CS50")
 ![Login form](screenshots/login.png)
 ![Inbox](screenshots/inbox.png)
 ![Compose form](screenshots/compose.png)